Rishit-Ranjan/AdGenious_Studio/README.md

 1. Clone the repository.
 2. run npm install in frontend folder
 3. install the requirements from requirements.txt for backen in the .venv
-4. run the backend: uvicorn main:app --reload --port 8000 in the .venv environment
+4. run the backend: uvicorn main: app --reload --port 8000 in the .venv environment
 5. Then, run the frontend: npm run dev<br/><br/>